-Fig. 1: Schematic Diagram of multilayer coextruded film of Nylon and Polyethylene using BindEX tie layer resin.
+Fig. 1: Schematic Diagram of multilayer coextruded film of Nylon and Polyethylene using BindEXtie layer resin.

-BindEX E-189 is a maleic anhydride grafted polyethylene adhesive resin from Pluss.
-It is the recommended tie layer material for making multilayer films in conventional co-extrusion equipment.
+BindEX E-188 is a maleic anhydride grafted polyethylene adhesive resin from Pluss.
+It is the recommended tie layer material for making multilayer films in conventional cast co-extrusion equipment.
 It has suitable pendant functional groups to bond to polar polymer layer on one side, while its polyethylene backbone has natural affinity with the non-polar polyolefinic layer on its other side in the multilayer structure.
-BindEX E-189 can be used to combine Nylon 6, Nylon 66, and EVOH for gas barrier properties with variety of HDPE, LLDPE, LDPE & PP grades for different functions like sealability, moisture barrier and providing bulk to the structure.
-It can be used in its pure form as well as in diluted form, depending on the degree of inter-layer adhesion required in the end-application.
-Dilution level can vary from 50-80% with a polyolefin compatible with the adjacent polyolefin layer in the multilayer structure.
+BindEX E-188 can be used to combine Nylon 6, Nylon 66, and EVOH for gas barrier properties with variety of HDPE, LLDPE, LDPE & PP grades for different functions like sealability, moisture barrier and providing bulk to the structure.
+It is recommended to be used in its pure (undiluted) form.